joshuagreenslade/CSCC09/assignment/2/README.md

       - date: (string) the date the comment was added
       - older_comment: (int) the id of the comment added before this one
       - newer_comment: (int) the id of the comment added after this one
+- response: 400
+    - body: Invalid arguments. firstComment, imageId, num must be null or numbers with no leading zeros

 ```
 $ curl 'http://localhsot:3000/api/comments/0/0/1/older'